philipckwan/image_similar/README.md

 Features
 -

-Please refer to the config.txt.example for the specific key field.

 This tool:
 * takes a source folder which should contain a lot of images/photos
 * takes a match folder or file, which should contain at least a single image, up to several images<br/>